Tubbz-alt/smurf-matlab-ioc/README.md

 ### Stop and container

-you can stop the container with the command `docker stop matlab_ioc`.
+you can stop the container with the command `docker stop smurf-matlab-ioc`.